 I write the blog.
-I'm a wife, daughter, sister, friend, democrat, vegetarian, and dog owner.
+I'm a wife, mama, daughter, sister, friend, democrat, vegetarian, and dog owner.
 I finally finished grad school and now I teach at a small liberal arts university.
 I used to think I was the luckiest girl in the world--perfect husband, cute little house in the city, two bizarre but endearing dogs, a career I love, and plenty of time to practice my hobbies: bargain shopping, happy-houring, omnivorously reading, taking yoga classes, being terrible at golf, and teaching myself to sew.
 My goal was to have the PhD and be pregnant by the time I was 30, and I did it.

 But then my luck ran out.
 When our first baby, Eliza, died suddenly at 34 weeks into my pregnancy, I thought my life was over and I'd never be able to pick up all the broken pieces, let alone put them back together again.
 Now I'm navigating my way through, and finding that every now and then I catch a glimpse of who I used to be.
 Sometimes I even think that actually I can become someone better.
 A little darker and twistier, maybe, but much more than just a broken shell of myself.
 So this is me trying to figure that out as we parent our "rainbow baby" and balance the combination of grief and joy that is our daily life.

 I write this blog for myself, but I thrive on your comments and insights.
 If you're too shy to post online, you can e-mail me at bythebrooke (at) gmail (dot) com.
 I have no democratic policy about blog posts or comments.
 If you post something I don't like, I'll delete your comment without explanation.
 Because I am a blog tyrant.